Maurice Meisner: Harvey Goldberg

 It was not only students and young people involved in the tumultuous social/political struggles permeating the campus during the 1960s and 70s.
 The issues rocking the campus naturally created divisions among academics, and most particularly those in history and the other the social sciences where the sorts of issues being played out on the streets were the very subject of academic instruction.
 In this context one can easily appreciate that Maurice Meisner would have connected to like-minded colleagues in the history department, resulting in a personal friendship with Professor Harvey Goldberg whose study of social movements in modern Europe mirrored Meisner's similar study of contemporary China.
-Goldberg was very well known and became extremely popular among radical students who would pack his lecture hall as he delivered his memorable orations which often took less the form of history lectures than as passionate political statements.
+Goldberg was very well known and became extremely popular among radical students who would pack his lecture hall as he delivered his memorable orations which less often took the form of history lectures than as passionate political statements.

 Their friendship endured well past the heyday of campus activism, with them spending considerable time together as Goldberg's health suffered toward the late 1980s.
 Struck by the death of his friend in 1987, Meisner was instrumental in establishing the Harvey Goldberg Center for the Study of Contemporary History to honor and remember the beloved professor.
 In the spirit of Harvey Goldberg, the center would go on to sponsor quite a number of speakers, conferences and symposia especially around issues of social concern, connecting the study of history and society with activism as well as maintaining an archive of Goldberg's work.
 Maurice Meisner assumed the title of Harvey Goldberg Professor of History for the remainder of his university career.

+Later years and death

 Towards the end of his life, in 2009, a conference was held in honor of Meisner's distinguished career entitled "Reflections on History and Contemporary Change in China Before and After Tiananmen."
 The four-day conference, co-sponsored by the Harvey Goldberg Center, included a number of Meisner's former students, now themselves noted scholars of Chinese history.
 Following that conference three of Meisner's former students undertook to author and edit a book entitled Radicalism, Revolution, and Reform in Modern China: Essays in Honor of Maurice Meisner.
 The authors presented Meisner with an early copy of the book honoring him in 2011, the year before he died.

+He died at his home in Madison, Wisconsin in 2012.